 Canadian-born photographer Chris Buck has shot everyone from Barack Obama and Donald Trump to Leonard Cohen, Kendrick Lamar and Maragret Atwood.
 His portraits are compelling in their simplicity, a peeled-back look at the often unseen side of their subjects.
-HIs new book UNEASY: Chris Buck Portraits 1986-2016 just launched this week.
+His new book UNEASY: Chris Buck Portraits 1986-2016 just launched last week.
 I spoke with him over the phone and asked him to take me behind the scenes of a few of his most memorable shoots.

 VICE: Why don't we start with this amazing Donald Trump portrait?

-Chris Buck: So this was shot 10 years ago.
+Chris Buck: So this was shot ten years ago.
 He was not the President of the United States or anywhere close to it.
 He was just a TV personality and well-known real estate business guy.
 We initially had this conceptual shot where a bunch of my friends and my wife's friends dressed up in suits and held Donald Trump masks in front of their faces.
 The idea was Donald Trump is everywhere.
 At the end of the shoot I gave him a print of another photo I'd taken of him.
 It was actually a pretty strange picture I gave him but I gave him this 11 x 14 print, he took it out of the envelope and said, "what's this?"
 I said, "I want to buy more time with you and I'm giving you a gift in exchange."
 He kind of shrugged and said, okay.
 So, he posed for this last shot for a couple of minutes and now it's the shot you see that's in the book.

 It's an incredible shot.
 So much of what we see of him now is the stereotype, the temperamental person, what was the mood like on set?